Glossary of Motorsports Analytics Terminology

 PEER Forecast – A forecast of a driver’s future PEER.
 This is a weighed result of a proprietary model.
 Read in the same manner as PEER.

-Position Retainment Difference (or PRD) – Measures a team’s percentage increase or decrease on running position in the final 10 percent of laps in races.
-Read as +/- 0.0 percent PRD (e.g. a team with a +3.5 percent PRD, on average, increases their position with 10 percent of a race to go by 3.5 percent).
+Position Retention Difference at Finish (or PRD-F) – Measures a team’s percentage increase or decrease in running position in the final 10 percent of laps in races.
+Read as +/- 0.0 percent PRD-F (e.g. a team with a +3.5 percent PRD, on average, increases their position with 10 percent of a race to go by 3.5 percent).

 Prospect Score – Measures a combination of a young driver’s PEER and series serviceability (the number of serviceable drivers among drivers eligible in a series) for the driver’s series of record during a specific timeframe.
 This is a weighted result of a proprietary model.
 Read as a Prospect Score of 0.00.
 The higher a Prospect Score, the more likely a driver is prepared for elite competition.